akenofu/HackAllTheThings/Linux/Priv Esc.md

 	ls -la --time-style=full
 	```
 - Lots of packages don't recored the milisecond or last part of time stamp.
 If u interact with it that part isn't zereod out.
-- Check for [[Privilege Escalation/Linux/Misc#Linux Directories]] modified by user whom are supposed to be managed by package manager
+- Check for [[Linux/Misc#Linux Directories]] modified by user whom are supposed to be managed by package manager
 #### Automated
 ```bash
 #!/bin/bash